Sweden Southern Sweden

 Brought salads

-A great treat after hiking around the dramatic landscape.
+A perfect treat after hiking through the dramatic landscape.

 Sunset colours at Kullaberg

-We felt so lucky to experience such a beautiful end to our day.
+We felt incredibly lucky to end the day with such a beautiful sunset.

 Sun dipping below the horizon at Kullens Fyr